okeshawarz/prospectus/keshawarz_prospectus_v2.md

 As the city itself becomes a "shop floor" in the process of production of exchange values, urban space, and crucially, land, become battlegrounds for the conflict over surplus value between firms, workers, and landowners.
-It is the aim of this essay to trace the countours, ebbs, and flows of that struggle through the relationship between the geography of urban accumulation and neighborhood-level changes in wages, land values, and rents.
+It is the aim of this essay to trace the contours, ebbs, and flows of that struggle through the relationship between the geography of urban accumulation and neighborhood-level changes in wages, land values, and rents.